Vehicle tax check

 Vehicle tax bands are calculated on either engine size or fuel type and carbon dioxide emissions, depending when the car was registered.

-The car tax system is undergoing major changes, from April 2017, so it might be worth looking at the proposals before choosing your next model.
+The car tax system recently underwent major changes, so it might be worth looking at these changes before choosing your next model.

 Vehicles that are tax exempt include:

 - Vehicles used by a disabled person.
 You can claim disability exemption when you apply for your vehicle tax.
 An exemption can be removed later if the vehicle is no longer used by a disabled person.

 - Vehicles (not ambulances) that are used by organisations to provide transport for disabled people.

 - Mobility scooters, invalid carriages and powered wheelchairs are exempt provided they have a maximum speed of 8 MPH and are fitted with a device limiting the speed on footpaths to 4 MPH.